plone/documentation/docs/classic-ui/tinymce-customization.md

 ## Insert preconfigured HTML blocks

-You can add custom HTML blocks in TinyMCE and they can be inserted in your content using the TinyMCE insert template menu option.
+You can add custom HTML blocks in TinyMCE.
+You can insert them in your content using the TinyMCE insert template menu option.

 This option is best for system administrators and developers who write their own add-ons to ease reproducibility.

 You can add a GenericSetup configuration file to your add-on, such as {file}`profiles/default/registry/tinymce.xml`, with the configuration of the HTML blocks.
+The following example adds three HTML files, each of which contains its custom HTML block.

 ```xml
 <registry>